-‘General Hospital’ Spoilers: Alexis Says Goodbye To Julian-Is Julexis Done For Good Or Can They Be Fixed?
+‘General Hospital’ Spoilers: Alexis Says Goodbye To Julian, Is Julexis Done For Good Or Can They Be Fixed?

 Many hearts were breaking as Julian and Alexis were saying goodbye to each other on Tuesday’s General Hospital, but things can turn around very quickly.
 She may have a change of heart eventually.
 However, that doesn’t mean that the rest of her family will do the same.
 Sam is ready for her dad to pay for what he did to her mom.
 Kristina and Molly have also encouraged their mom to kick Julian to the curb.

 Will anything change now that Julian is off to jail instead of skipping town?
 Is it too late to save Julexis?
 Be sure to catch the next few weeks of General Hospital to find out how Alexis will handle this situation.
-You just never know what May sweeps has in store.
+You just never know what May sweeps have in store.

 [Featured Image by Kathy Hutchins/Shutterstock]